Governors work closely with head teachers, school staff and representatives from the local authority (LA).

 - Ensure that adequate provision is made for pupil transition.

-- Review Health and Safety Audit, RoSPA and Fire Audit at least annually.
+- Review Fire Audit at least annually.

 - Develop and review policies identified within the school’s policy review programme and in accordance with its delegated powers (eg sex education).